rdkcentral/xts_core/README.md

 ### Key Features ###

-- **Automatic Directory Scanning**: Discovers all .xts files within the current and nested folders.
+- **Automatic Directory Scanning**: Discovers all .xts files within the current folder.

 - **Declarative YAML Configuration**: Define commands in a portable and version-controlled way.